Large deviations of slow-fast systems driven by fractional Brownian motion: Comparison to the case H=1/2

 for all $\phi\in C([0,T];\mathcal{X})$ such that $\phi_0=x_0$ and $Q^{-1/2}_{1/2}(\phi)[\dot{\phi}-\bar{c}(\phi)-\overline{\nabla\Psi g}(\phi)]\in L^2([0,T];\mathcal{X})$ and $S^{1/2}_{x_0}(\phi)=\infty$ otherwise.
 In the simpler case $\sigma_2=b=0$ and $\sigma_1\sigma_1^T$ is uniformly non-degenerate, the rate function reduces to

 for all $\phi\in C([0,T];\mathcal{X})$ such that $\phi_0=x_0$ and $\dot{\phi}-\bar{c}(\phi)\in L^2([0,T];\mathcal{X})$ and $S^{1/2}_{x_0}(\phi)=\infty$ otherwise.

 In the first part of this section we show that, in certain cases, $S_{x_0}$ admits representations similar to \eqref{FW1} and \eqref{FW2} and discuss the differences between the formulas.
-Finally, we consider its pointwise limit as $H\to\frac{1}{2}^+$ and show that the rate function is discontinuous at $H=1/2$.
+Finally, we consider its pointwise limit as $H\to\frac{1}{2}^+$ and show that the rate function is discontinuous at $H=1/2$ in Proposition \ref{Hlimprop} and Remark \ref{Hlimrem}.
 To this end we shall write $S^H_{x_0}\equiv S_{x_0}$ to emphasize the dependence of the rate function on the Hurst index.